History of Latin America

 Margaret Regan, Death of Josseline (Beacon, 2010)

 During the second class period, EVERYONE will take a map quiz of Latin America.
-Each student MUST retake the quiz until he or she gets 90% correct.
+Each student MUST retake the quiz until he or she gets 90% correct (thus, you get either a 90 or above or a zero).
 Class time will be devoted to this endeavor during the second class period.
-After that, each person will have to arrange to take the quiz on his or her own time.
+After that, each person will have to arrange to take the quiz on his or her own time until the last day of class.
 This quiz will be worth 5% of your grade.
-You must pass the map quiz with a 90% by the last day of class to receive credit for the quiz.

 Class participation is an important aspect of this class and of your grade (20%).
 Class discussion will take place on predetermined days, clearly indicated on the syllabus.
-Your participation must indicate an attempt to understand the readings being discussed.
+Your attendance and participation is expected and there is no way to make up a missed discussion.
+Your participation must indicate that you have done the readings to receive credit.
 Please respect the opinions of others.
 Remember that there is no single way to understand history and that the same incident has numerous interpretations.

 Each week you will read at least one article about Latin America or Latino culture in the US in a major US news source, either in print or on-line.
-You may also use other English language news sources, for instance, the BBC or English language newspapers in Latin American cities, but you may NOT use foreign news gathering agencies such as the Chinese Xinhua News Agency.
+You may also use other English language news sources, for instance, the BBC or English language newspapers in Latin American cities, but you may NOT use foreign newsgathering agencies such as the Chinese Xinhua News Agency.
 Always be aware of the source of your news.
-You will then post a brief summary of that news article and relate it to the readings and class lectures.
+You will then post a brief summary of that news article and to the best of your ability relate it to the readings and class lectures.
 Article summaries alone are not acceptable.
 The post must be from that week’s news.
+Be sure to include your name on each post.

 Each entry should include a full reference to the article, for example: